OpenST/ost-wallet-sdk-react-native/README.md

 | **userId**	| Unique identifier of the user |
 | **OstPinAccept**	| **ostPinAccept.pinEntered()** should be called to pass the PIN back to SDK. <br> For some reason if the developer wants to cancel the current workflow they can do it by calling **ostPinAccept.cancelFlow()** |

 <br>

 ### pinValidated
-This function will be called by wallet SDK when the last entered PIN is validated.
+This function will be called by SDK when the last entered PIN is validated.

 ```
 pinValidated(userId)